RZEROSTERN/android_payments/README.md

 ## Deployment

-- Just add water.
-In the dist folder you'll find a debug and release APK for testing.
+- In the dist folder you'll find a debug and release APK for testing.
 - For development, we should use Android Studio 4.0 (previous versions are not supported).
 - In case you want to use IntelliJ Idea, keep in mind you must install the Android plugin for this IDE and Android SDK **manually**.
 Refer to this site for further instructions https://www.mathworks.com/help/supportpkg/android/ug/install-android-sdk-platform-packages-and-sdk-tools.html

+### **Warning**
+The release variant **must have the JKS alias and keys** for working properly, but for security reasons it has been stablished into a **secrets.properties** file that must have been filled manually by the developer.
+Please email me for giving you the proper values.

 ## Completed Workflows